MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-oppty-summary.md

 ms.reviewer: shjais
 ---

-# FAQ for opportunity summary feature in Outlook
+# FAQ for opportunity summary feature in Outlook and Teams

-These frequently asked questions (FAQ) describe the AI impact of Microsoft Copilot for Sales's opportunity summary feature in Outlook.
+These frequently asked questions (FAQ) describe the AI impact of Microsoft Copilot for Sales's opportunity summary feature in Outlook and Teams.

-## What is opportunity summary feature in Outlook?
+## What is opportunity summary feature in Outlook and Teams?

-Leveraging CRM data, Copilot for Sales provides salespeople with a summary of relevant information before a meeting.
-By aggregating customer data and insights, it equips sellers with the necessary context and background, enabling them to be well-prepared and engage in more meaningful and productive discussions during the meeting.
+Leveraging CRM data, Copilot for Sales provides salespeople with a summary of relevant information before a meeting and in Teams chat and channel conversations.
+By aggregating customer data and insights, it equips sellers with the necessary context and background, enabling them to be well-prepared and engage in more meaningful and productive discussions.

 ## What are the feature's capabilities?

 Leveraging its integration with CRM systems and customer databases, Copilot for Sales retrieves relevant customer information such as contact details, past interactions, and preferences.
-It uses this data to generate a concise summary, providing salespeople with a comprehensive overview of the customer's background, needs, and preferences, enabling more informed and tailored discussions during the meeting.
+It uses this data to generate a concise summary, providing salespeople with a comprehensive overview of the customer's background, needs, and preferences, enabling more informed and tailored discussions.

 ## What is the feature's intended use?

 The intended use of this feature is to provide salespeople with an overview of customer information and insights based on CRM information.
-By aggregating and analyzing data from CRM systems and customer databases, it aims to equip salespeople with the necessary context, enabling them to have well-informed discussions, build stronger relationships, and increase the chances of successful outcomes during customer meetings.
+By aggregating and analyzing data from CRM systems and customer databases, it aims to equip salespeople with the necessary context, enabling them to have well-informed discussions, build stronger relationships, and increase the chances of successful outcomes when communicating with the customer or collaborating with colleagues.

 ## How was the opportunity summary feature evaluated?
 What metrics are used to measure performance?